TheOnly8Z/combine_evo/README.md

 Weapon Model: NeoTokyo and Tactical Intervention Weapon Sound: Tactical Intervention

-## Specialists
-These Combine units are much more threatening than standard units, akin to Hunters.
-They're best used sparingly and alongside larger amounts of standard units.

 ### Hemopathy Unit (Elite Metro-Police)
 Veteran Metropolitan operatives wearing sleek black and red uniforms and a skull-shaped breathing mask.